vmware-tanzu/tanzu-dev-portal/content/blog/git-switch-restore-improved-user-experience.md

 | `git checkout <branch>`                                                 | `<branch>`      | All files in repo            | `git switch <branch>`                    |
 | `git checkout <commit>`<br>`git checkout --detach <commit>`             | `<commit>`      | All files in repo            | `git switch --detach <commit>`           |

-## #12SwitchRestoresSansCheckOuts Challenge
+### #12SwitchRestoresSansCheckOuts Challenge

 Here's my challenge to you: start using `git switch` and `git restore`!
 To make things fun, once you've used them 12 times or more, post a screenshot as proof with the tag [#12SwitchRestoresSansCheckOuts](https://twitter.com/search?q=%2333SwitchRestoresSansCheckOuts).
 Here's my take on it.
 TBD

-If you've feedback on these commands, feel free to drop an email to the Git mailing list where development happens; refer to this note for [details](https://github.com/git/git/blob/todo/MaintNotes).
+If you've feedback on these commands, feel free to drop an email to the Git mailing list where development happens; see [this note](https://github.com/git/git/blob/todo/MaintNotes) for details.

 I hope this improved user experience will be a part of your daily workflow—better yet, of your muscle memory.

-## Further reading
+### Further reading

 - The [documentation page](https://git-scm.com/docs/git-checkout) for `git checkout` has a full list of the options it takes; it's also where [detached HEAD](https://git-scm.com/docs/git-checkout#_detached_head) is explained.
 - The Github blog covers this same topic their [Highlights from Git 2.23](https://github.blog/2019-08-16-highlights-from-git-2-23/) post.

-## Endnotes
+### Endnotes